American Myths - Did you believe all 10?

 Many states use eBay to hold their government "as is, where is" surplus sales.
 These are risky since the item is often not working or not complete.
 Bidders can't ask "Does it work?" because no one knows.
 States take no returns, make no refunds.
 The trade-off is rock bottom price.

-Today eBay caters to businesses selling to individuals, but it still serves the individual, amateur seller.
+Today eBay caters to high volume businesses but it still serves the individual, amateur seller.
 A sizable percentage of these people are disabled, retired, or isolated in rural farms, mountain hollows, or islands.

 Isolated?
 Disabled?
 Retired?
 None of those things means what it did before eBay came along.
 The personal stories of eBay changing lives can fill a library.